-Coffee trading involves attempting to profit from the enormously valuable global market and popular commodity.
-This 2022 guide aims to comprehensively outline the basics of the bean, from the factors affecting its price to the formula of a winning strategy.
+Coffee trading involves attempting to predict the enormously valuable global market and popular commodity.
+This 2024 guide aims to comprehensively outline the basics of the bean, from the factors affecting its price to the formula of a winning strategy.
 We will also look at some facts about coffee, how you can use the asset in day trading and some methods used by successful coffee traders.
 Below, you will find a list of our top recommended brokers for coffee trading.

 Top Coffee Trading Brokers